How to apply

 This is a joined CDT between Newcastle University and University of Nottingham.
 Applicants can therefore choose the university they like to receive their PhD from.
 Your choice will not impact on the decision to receive a scholarship as all applicants are treated equally.
 The Centre reserves the right to change the choice when offering a scholarship.
 EDI will be considered in the decision-making process.

 How to apply?

-First, choose the university that you like to receive your PhD from (Newcastle University or University of Nottingham).
+“Choose the university that you like to receive your PhD from.
 Then, follow the instructions shown below for your preferred university.
-You can only apply to one university.
+You can only apply to one university.”

 Please ‘Create a new account’ on the postgraduate application system.
-Enter the programme code as U8PEEENG Select ‘PhD Electrical and Electronic Engineering’ as the programme of study.
+Enter the programme code as U8PPESEP Select ‘PhD Electrical and Electronic Engineering’ as the programme of study.
 In the covering letter please ensure you quote Professor Mark Johnson, Co-Director of the CDT and state how your interests and experience relate to the CDT.
-In addition please also identify which project option you'd like to select from the options provided below.

 Attachments for the application process

 The following documentation is required as part of the CDT submission process:

 - student selection form

 - Covering letter explaining why you are applying for the CDT